-To obtain warranty service, return your motorcycle at your expense within the limited warranty period to an authorized Harley-Davidson dealer.
+To obtain warranty service, return your motorcycle at your expense within the limited warranty period, to an authorized Harley-Davidson dealer.
 The authorized Harley-Davidson dealer should be able to provide warranty service during normal business hours, depending upon the workload of the authorized dealer's service department and the availability of necessary parts.
+The dealer may request that you make an appointment and deliver the motorcycle for diagnosis and repair at the scheduled time.